tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers.md

 We assume that _'The'_ is the first word in vocabulary, _'sun'_ is the second word in vocabulary and _'shines'_ is the third in our vocabulary.
 We have assumed that there are 3 words in our vocabulary.
 If there were 5, we would have three 5-dimensional vectors for a sentence of 3 words in a vocabulary of a total of 5 words.

 If you made it this far, congratulations!
-We can now begin with understanding and implementing the Transformer!
+We can now begin understanding and implementing the Transformer!